 Associate Professor at the National University 'Kyiv-Mohyla Academy'

-Loughborough University won an 30000 GBP grant from the XTX Academic Sanctuaries Fund, which will be used to support displaced students and researchers by way of UA Twin O.M.
+won a 30,000 GBP grant from the XTX Academic Sanctuaries Fund, which will be used to support displaced students and researchers by way of UA Twin O.M.
 Beketov National University of Urban Economy in Kharkiv.